-Located in Howes Cave, New York, this amazing natural creation is believed by some scientists to have been crafted by nature starting six million years ago.
+Located in Howes Cave, New York, this amazing natural creation is believed by some scientists to have been crafted by nature some six million years ago.

-This cavern is quite mysterious and will play tricks on your mind—within its depths solid rock will appear fluid creating strange formations and dripping stalactites, while mysterious grottos will open to distant, unexplored passages.
+This cavern is quite mysterious and will play tricks on your mind—within its depths solid rock appears fluid, creating strange formations and dripping stalactites, while mysterious grottos open to distant, unexplored passages.

 And if you decide to embark on a tour you’ll have the entire cavern at your fingertips.

 On the traditional tour, you’ll begin in Lester Howe’s above-ground study where Howe himself will tell the story of how this great cave system was discovered.
 You’ll then travel along a well-worn twisting and turning path on a 90-minute, 1.25 mile walk and a 0.25 mile boat ride through the enormous cavern.

 If you really want to be adventurous, Howe’s Caverns also offers other tours, including a Signature Rock Discovery Tour and an Adventure Tour where you’ll embark on a two-hour spelunking adventure.
 Lantern tours, family flashlight tours, and private tours are also available to book.

 If just your regular run-of-the-mill tour isn’t enough for you, try your hand at their escape room in their ultra-max penitentiary known as “The Cave” that houses the most notorious criminal geniuses in the country.
 Luckily, the criminals aren’t real criminals, and none of them have been successful in their escape attempts…do you think you will be?

 Things to keep in mind before visiting:

 - Traditional tour tickets must be booked online